AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 - a resource referenced by an additional element **SHALL** conform to an ADHA profile and the HL7 FHIR standard
 - where the additional element is an extension
    - a system **SHALL** process a known extension according to it's definition
-   - a system **SHALL** process unknown extensions as per the [standard advice on exchanging extensions](https://www.hl7.org/fhir/extensibility.html#exchange)
+   - a system **SHALL** process unknown extensions as per the [core specification guidance on exchanging extensions](https://www.hl7.org/fhir/extensibility.html#exchange)

 Orphaned resources, i.e. not referenced by an element in supported resource, **SHALL NOT** be allowed.
 An orphaned resource is not considered to be an “additional” element.

 System obligations on handling additional elements are:
 - Systems that construct or send information **SHALL** ensure that resource meet all applicable ADHA conformance requirements
 - Systems that receive or persist information, when sent a resource with an "additional" set of elements:
-  - **SHALL** be capable of meaningfully processing (depending on local requirements this may mean display, persist, index, or various) all supported elements where the resource has been constructed in accordance with ADHA conformance requirements.
+  - **SHALL** meaningfully process the Must Support elements where the resource has been constructed in accordance with ADHA conformance requirements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow
   - **SHOULD** persist additional elements where the system is capable of doing so, and the additional element is not a modifier extension
-  - **SHALL** receive or persist information that has been constructed in accordance with ADHA conformance requirements and MAY choose to ignore the additional elements
+  - **SHALL** receive or persist information that has been constructed in accordance with ADHA conformance requirements and **MAY** choose to ignore the additional elements
   - **MAY** choose to reject non-conformant resources but are not required to

 ## Medicine information